 Clarify stakeholder roles and responsibilities with our easy-to-follow guide.
 Get started now!

 a) Test score analysis: Educational institutions and policymakers use Standard Deviation to evaluate student performance on standardised tests.
-It helps identify achievement gaps and assess the effectiveness of educational programs.
+It helps identify gaps in achievements and assess the effectiveness of educational programs.

 b) Grading consistency: Teachers and grading committees use Standard Deviation to ensure consistent grading practices.
 It helps maintain fairness in assessment.